 Do you tend to avoid the gym and curl up on the couch during that time of the month?
 If so, you’re certainly not alone.
-Yes, you might feel tired and a bit crampy, but if your menstrual symptoms aren’t unbearable, there’s really no reason to skip normal activities.
-It’s a known fact that a good a workout during your period might actually help to ease some of those common pains.
+Yes, you might feel tired and a bit crampy, but if your menstrual symptoms aren’t unbearable, there’s really no reason to skip normal activities such as yoga or a good dance-based one.
+It’s a known fact that a good a workout or exercises during your period might actually help to ease some of those common pains.
 Trust us, it’s totally worth getting your lovely behind off the couch (and moving!) while you’re menstruating.

 Benefits of working out during your period: